iamvery/feenix/README.md

 # Let's Build a Phoenix!

+See the complete implementation commit-by-commit at https://gitlab.com/iamvery/feenix/merge_requests/1/commits.

+---

 When you get started with Elixir Phoenix, you'll often hear "it's just a function pipeline!"
 Okay!
 But when you look at an app, it doesn't really _look_ like it.
 Is it?
 If so, how?
 Let's dive it!

 Here's an example of a basic Phoenix application: